 Using over-the-counter medication

-Less so in Europe but much more available in the US are various sleep aids that frequent travellers swear by, such as melatonin products.
+Less so in Europe but much more available in the USA are various sleep aids that frequent travellers swear by, such as melatonin products.
 Melatonin has the opposite effect to light, signalling to your body that it’s time to sleep.
 Many swear by it, but I personally avoid it.
 As a solo traveller, for safety reasons I prefer to be (or be able to quickly become) alert and have my wits about me to get around.
 If you decide to try taking melatonin or any other sleeping aids, please speak to your doctor or pharmacist first.

 If you have a tried and tested way to deal (or even beat) jet lag, please do share!